alfinkel/solutions_notebook/vmware/iam_sso_vcd.md

 #### IAM OAuth in vCD organization refresh

-Since [IAM identity OAuth public keys](#iam-oauth-keys) are rotated on a continuous basis, continuous refresh of IAM OAuth in a vCD organization is required to ensure no disruption in IAM access.
-Fortunately, the refresh process is identical to the initial [enablement process](#iam-oauth-in-vcd-organization-enablement) and IAM conveniently provides a 24 hour overlap period in the IBM Cloud production environment when old "rotated out" keys are still valid along side the newly "rotated in" keys.
+Since [IAM identity OAuth public keys](#iam-oauth-keys) are rotated on a continuous basis, periodic vCD organization refresh of IAM identity OAuth public keys is necessary to ensure that there is no disruption to IAM access.
+Fortunately, the refresh process is identical to the initial [enablement process](#iam-oauth-in-vcd-organization-enablement) and IAM conveniently provides the ability to retrieve a new set of keys containing the next upcoming key, 24 hours prior to the current key expiring.
+One thing to note is that it _may_ take an hour or so for the new key to be available via API call.
+So while 24 hours is a ball park figure, 20 hours is probably a more realistic expectation for new upcoming key availability.

 At present **the reference implementation and `iamvcd` CLI do not _directly_ address continuous refresh of keys**.
-But coupled with the knowledge that a 24 hour period overlap does exist, `iamvcd integrate` could easily be executed on a scheduled basis using a CI/CD tool like Travis or Jenkins or even as a Cron job to ensure IAM access is not interrupted.
-Adding condition logic and perhaps a database to store useful information like the last time the keys were rotated by IAM can further enhance the refresh process and make it more performant.
+But coupled with the knowledge that the next key will be available roughly 24 hours prior to current key expiration, `iamvcd integrate` or something similar could be executed on a scheduled basis using any sort of scheduler (UNIX crontab, Jenkins job scheduler, etc.) to ensure IAM access is not interrupted.
+A simple solution here would be to schedule the execution of your refresh process every 12 hours.
+This should pick up the new key when it is available and before the old key expires.
+Adding conditional logic and perhaps a database to store useful information like the last time the keys were rotated by IAM can further enhance the refresh process and make it more elegant/performant.

 ### IAM user import